anushkag8630/madeforyou-Ecommerce-website/README.md

 - ✅ Themed sections for gifts, cakes, flowers, and more

 ## 📌 Note
 This version is a **frontend-only** demo.
-There is no real backend or interactivity (like working cart or checkout logic).
+There is no real backend or interactivity (like checkout logic).